Virtual shifting is arguably the biggest innovation Zwift has brought to the indoor cycling scene in recent years.

 Smartbikes like the Wahoo KICKR Bike, Tacx NEO Bike, Stages SB20, and Wattbike have been using their own version of virtual shifting for years.
 That is, these bikes don’t have physical chainrings and cassettes like outdoor bikes.
 Instead, shifting just changes resistance on the bike, much like Zwift’s virtual shifting does.

 But the virtual shifting of smartbikes is not the same as Zwift’s virtual shifting.
 For one thing, some bikes don’t show their current virtual gear in Zwift (although we really wish they did).
-For another, most smartbikes let you configure your virtual gearing (chainrings and cassette) to whatever you’d like.
+For another, most smartbikes let you configure your virtual gearing (chainrings and cassette) to whatever you’d like, using the manufacturer’s app.

 Questions or Comments?